The journal is published four times a year.

 - Explanatory notes should be avoided wherever possible and their content should be incorporated in the text.
 Essential notes should be identified by consecutive superscripts and listed in the Notes section at the end of the text.

 - Principles of citations in the text: the author’s name, the year of publication and the page number in parentheses.
 References should be quotes from English and/or German and/or French sources and references to sources in other languages should be limited (up to a maximum of two).
 References written in languages other than English should be translated into English in brackets.
-References should be placed at the end of the article in alphabetical order.
+References should be placed at the end of the article in alphabetical order and respect the rules of the APA Publication Manual.
+References should include the digital object identifier (DOI) number for articles and ebooks when available.

 - All manuscripts are blind reviewed by two independent reviewers, who pay attention to the following aspects of every manuscript: presentation of the most important results of empirical research (not all results), qualitative discussion of quantitative data, information on what is new in the presented research and the author’s contribution to the sciences of education, sociology of education or psychology of teaching.
 Accepted manuscripts are normally published within six months of acceptance.